RingierIMU/mkt-plugin-wordpress-bus/README.md

 Each image in the payload carries a `content_hash` of its bytes.
 Where the file is on the server that is a local read; where media is offloaded to S3 or a CDN it means an HTTP download, which runs inline in the event dispatch.

-The hash is stored against the attachment after the first time it is computed, so an offloaded property pays that cost once rather than on every event.
-While that store is still cold, the **ringier_bus_image_hash_remote_budget** filter caps how many images a single event may download, so one article cannot stall a request indefinitely.
-The default is 15.
+The hash is stored against the attachment after the first time it is computed, so an offloaded property downloads a given image once and never again.

-The cap never removes an image from the payload.
-Every image is dispatched either way — an image past the budget simply carries an empty `content_hash`, which the next event for that article fills in.
+There is no cap by default, because the BUS contract requires a `content_hash` on every image.
+The **ringier_bus_image_hash_remote_budget** filter exists for a property that would rather bound how long one event can take: a positive value caps the downloads per event, and images past that cap are still dispatched but carry an empty `content_hash` until a later event fills it in.

 Example:
 ```php